 We have made acquisitions in the past, and if appropriate opportunities become available, we expect to acquire additional businesses, assets, technologies, or products to enhance our business in the future.
+For example, in October 2010, we acquired substantially all of the patents and other intellectual property rights associated with Maxygen's gene shuffling technology.
 In connection with any future acquisitions, we could:

-- issue additional equity securities which would dilute our current stockholders; - · incur substantial debt to fund the acquisitions; or - · assume significant liabilities.
+issue additional equity securities which would dilute our current stockholders;

+- incur substantial debt to fund the acquisitions;

+- use our cash to fund the acquisitions; or

+- assume significant liabilities.

 Acquisitions involve numerous risks, including problems integrating the purchased operations, technologies or products, unanticipated costs and other liabilities, diversion of management's attention from our core businesses, adverse effects on existing business relationships with current and/or prospective collaborators, customers and/or suppliers, risks associated with entering markets in which we have no or limited prior experience and potential loss of key employees.
 We do not have extensive experience in managing the integration process and we may not be able to successfully integrate any businesses, assets, products, technologies, or personnel that we might acquire in the future without a significant expenditure of operating, financial and management resources, if at all.
 The integration process could divert management time from focusing on operating our business, result in a decline in employee morale and cause retention issues to arise from changes in compensation, reporting relationships, future prospects or the direction of the business.
 Acquisitions may also require us to record goodwill and non-amortizable intangible assets that will be subject to impairment testing on a regular basis and potential periodic impairment charges, incur amortization expenses related to certain intangible assets, and incur large and immediate write offs and restructuring and other related expenses, all of which could harm our operating results and financial condition.
-In addition, we may acquire companies that have insufficient internal financial controls, which could impair our ability to integrate the acquired company and adversely impact our financial reporting.
+In addition, we may acquire companies that have insufficient instructions, which could impair our ability to integrate the acquired company and adversely impact our financial reporting.
 If we fail in our integration efforts with respect to any of our acquisitions and are unable to efficiently operate as a combined organization, our business and financial condition may be adversely affected.